 - The all CCG/LHB public table of mortality is uploaded for logged in users and users are informed by a standard email.

-- Both public tables are phased to public on the SSNAP website, and can then be published on CCG OIS.
+- Both public tables to public and can be published on CCG OIS.

-- NHSE and CQC will be notified of which teams are outliers, the results of the response and whether or not a response has been provided
+- NHSE and CQC or Welsh Government will be notified of which teams are outliers, the results of the response and whether or not a response has been provided.

 If you have any further queries about the mortality outlier process, or about SSNAP in general, please feel free to contact the SSNAP helpdesk on email@example.com

 8/ Mortality results

 SSNAP Outlier Policy 2020 - External Version 1.7